LongChenCV/MCMeshGAN/README.md

-# Multimodal Conditional MeshGAN for Efficient Aneurysm Growth Prediction
+# Multimodal Conditional MeshGAN for Personalized Aneurysm Growth Prediction

 This is the official implementation of MCMeshGAN for predicting aneurysm growth through mesh-to-mesh translation.